fredrikaverpil/dotfiles/README_WIN_WSL.md

 <details>
   <summary>Click here to see symlinking instructions</summary>

+:warning: If WSL is not running, the AutoHotkey script won't run.
+Therefore, I default to copying the file into place.

 Symlinking can be done, instead of copying the `autohotkey.ahk`, from an administrative Powershell prompt:

 ```powershell
 New-Item -ItemType SymbolicLink -Path "$env:APPDATA\Microsoft\Windows\Start Menu\Programs\Startup\autohotkey.ahk" -Value _windows\autohotkey.ahk
 ```

-:warning: ...however, if WSL is not running, the AutoHotkey script won't run.
-It may be more desireable to copy the file into place.

 </details>

 - To override <kbd>Win (Left)</kbd> + <kbd>l</kbd>, launch Sharpkeys, load the `\\wsl.localhost\Ubuntu\home\fredrik\code\repos\dotfiles\_windows\sharpkeys.skl` file and write changes to the Registry.
 - In PureText, remap (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>v</kbd>) to enable pasting of text without formatting.

 ### Ubuntu configuration

+All commands expected to be executed in wezterm/Ubuntu.

 #### Update Ubuntu